Introduction

 - Multiple Backends: Support for disk-based (cacache) and in-memory (moka, quick-cache) storage

-- Client Integrations: Support for reqwest, surf, and Tower/Hyper ecosystems
+- Client Integrations: Support for reqwest, surf, tower, and ureq HTTP clients

 - RFC 7234 Compliance: Proper HTTP cache semantics with respect for cache-control headers